galaxie500/UCSD-MAS-DSE241/exercise1/README.md

-## Winter Olympics Visualization using D3JS
+## Winter Olympics Above the Tropic of Cancer

 ### Set up instruction
 -------------------